HOME COOKING IS

 The five keys to my cooking philosophy are freshness, seasonality, simplicity, beauty, and economy.
 At its most fundamental level, my philosophy is about respecting the ingredients and letting their natural flavor come through.
 Your ingredients should be as fresh and seasonal as possible…let the ingredients speak for themselves!

-While pursuing a doctorate in Education at UCLA in the 80s, I worked as a substitute teacher for the Los Angeles School District as well as a photography assistant for Lou Stoumen, a professor at the Film and Theatre Arts Department at UCLA and award-winning documentary film director and writer.
+While pursuing a doctorate in Education at UCLA in the 80s, I worked as a substitute teacher for the Los Angeles School District as well as a photography assistant for Lou Stoumen, a professor at the Film and Theatre Arts Department at UCLA, and an award-winning documentary film director and writer.
 I would often make family meals for everyone at his studio.
 Lou loved my cooking and family stories so much that he encouraged me to write about them and helped me find my voice in English through food.
 Three years later, I published my first cookbook, The Poetical Pursuit of Food: Japanese Recipes for American Cooks (1986 Potter).
 For the next 25 years, I pursued a path in film as a film buyer and later as a producer.
-I travelled all around the world but I never stopped loving my time in the kitchen cooking for my family and friends.
+I traveled all around the world, but I never stopped loving my time in the kitchen cooking for my family and friends.
 To satisfy my interest in food and storytelling, I occasionally contributed stories and recipes to the Los Angeles Herald Examiner and Los Angeles Times.

 My favorite pastime is working in the garden and coming back to the kitchen with something I grew and cook with it.
 Then, going back to the garden with kitchen scraps and getting my hands dirty again.
 The cycle of cooking begins and ends in the garden.